SAP-samples/teched2022-DA264/exercises/ex2/README.md

 70. Click 'Data Intelligence Metadata Explorer'.
 Click 'Home'.
 <br>![](/exercises/ex2/images/Ex02_Part01_69.png)

-Because you changed the structure of the dataset, you would also need to publish the dataset once again to the catalog.
+Because you changed the structure of the dataset, you will also need to publish the dataset once again to the catalog.
 However, instead of repeating this operation, you can schedule the publication of the dataset instead of doing it manually every time the structure of the data changes.

 71. Click 'scheduled tasks' to create a new scheduled task.